 Saturday, January 31, 2026

-NYE Aircation: Food Tour Stop 3; Sushi Izuki | Saul Jumper SEZANE Sézane
+NYE Aircation: Food Tour Stop 3; Sushi Izuki | Saul Jumper + Trousers + Louis Vuittton

 It was important for me to post this because this date was one that was truly magical and important especially for the start of the New Year!!!

 In between the rain and the sun going down at about 5:30pm there is just so little time for a lot and its been so cold!
 I am truly not the best with styling Winter clothes becauae Winter in Florida can be "touch and go".
-It will be sunny out and look inviting and then you know it was a trick becauae its windy so it feels 10 dwgrees lower.
+It will be sunny out and look inviting and then you know it was a trick becauae its windy so it feels 10 degrees lower.
 Or in my case, it either rains or the sun goes down and the temperature drops 5 to 8 degrees and now I am under dressed.

-Saul Jumper: Sézane
+Saul Jumper: Sézane (this is the purple tank top)

 Slacks: Zara, not recent

-Liostick: MAC Up the Amp
+MAC Up the Amp

 This is stop 3 in my latest New Year food tour which is titled "Year of the Firehorse".